aws-samples/amazon-polly-async-batch/README.md

 When not in use, the only charge for using the solution is the storage costs for the files in the S3 bucket, and for records left in DynamoDB.

-To delete the solution, delete any configuration or sound files from the main bucket, then use CloudFormation to delete the stack.
+To delete the solution, delete any configuration or sound files from your work bucket, then use CloudFormation to delete the stack.

 ```bash